somexlab/fastddm/docs/source/build.rst

 Build and install the package
 -----------------------------

-To build and install from source, run the following command in a terminal from within the source directory:
+To build and install from source, run the following command in a terminal from within the: source directory:

 .. code-block:: bash